warnov/CodeLabs-WebDev/Module4-FrontEndDev/README.md

 > **Note:** Make sure you have checked all the dependencies for this module before running the setup.

+Ensure Developer Mode is enabled on Windows 10 by going to settings > Update & Security > For developers and selecting **Developer mode**.

 <a name="CodeSnippets" ></a>
 ### Using the Code Snippets ###